objectiv/objectiv.io/docs/docs/the-project/FAQ.md

 * The recurring discussion on what to track and how to track it can be eliminated because the modeling requirements are carried by the design of the taxonomy.
 * The classification of events & contexts enables trackers to collect validated, well-structured data that is ready for modeling without additional cleaning or transformation.
-* Reuse parts of any model from any source as long as it embraces the taxonomy.
+* Any model from any source becomes reusable as long as both dataset and model embrace the taxonomy.

 - - -